-- From the water depth measurements that were collected at the time of the initial annual inspection in 2017, the elevation of the top of CCR/sediment that was measured within the CCR surface impoundment varied between an elevation of 668.73 feet in the western portion of the CCR surface impoundment adjacent to the hydrated fly ash pile to an elevation of 654.38 feet in the southeastern portion of the CCR surface impoundment, with an average elevation of approximately 659.68 feet. - From the 1976 drawing of the original site grading plan contours, the original bottom contour elevations varied from east to west within the CCR surface impoundment.
+- From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured within the CCR surface impoundment varied between an elevation of 672.86 feet in the western portion of the CCR surface impoundment adjacent to the hydrated fly ash pile to an elevation of 654.31 feet in the southeastern portion of the CCR surface impoundment, with an average elevation of approximately 660.15 feet. - From the 1976 drawing of the original site grading plan contours, the original bottom contour elevations varied from east to west within the CCR surface impoundment.
 The depth of the OGS ZLD Pond varied between an elevation of 655 feet in the eastern portion of the CCR surface impoundment to an elevation of 664 feet in the western portion of the CCR surface impoundment, averaging an elevation of approximately 659.5 feet.
 Based upon historical documentation provided by IPL, the average bottom of CCR elevation identified in soil borings taken throughout the CCR surface impoundment was approximately 656.8 feet.
-Comparing the results of the average water depth at the time of the initial annual inspection in 2017 to the average bottom of CCR elevation identified within historical documentation, the average deposition thickness was observed to be approximately 2.88 feet within the CCR surface impoundment.
+Comparing the results of the average water depth measurement at the time of the annual inspection to the average bottom of CCR elevation identified within historical documentation, the average deposition thickness was observed to be approximately 3.35 feet within the CCR surface impoundment.

-2.2.4 Storage Capacity of Impounding Structure (\$257.83(b)(2)(iv) and \$257.100(a))
+2.2.4 Storage Capacity of Impounding Structure (§257.83(b)(2)(iv) and §257.100(a))

-The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection was calculated based on the acreage of the CCR surface impoundment in the area where water was present, and the approximate depth of water within that area of the CCR surface impoundment.
+The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection was calculated based on the acreage of the

+CCR surface impoundment in the area where water was present, and the approximate depth of water within that area of the CCR surface impoundment.
+The water depth measurements of the CCR surface impoundment were collected at the time of the annual inspection.